NASHRA / ALTERNATIVES[SUBSTACK]

 Substack charges 10% of every paid subscription, every month.
-Nashra is the flat-fee alternative: no revenue cut, a visual automations builder, Magic Links for lead capture, and a real blog at your domain.
+Nashra is the flat-fee alternative: a flat monthly fee with no percentage cut, a visual automations builder, Magic Links for lead capture, and a real blog at your domain.

 Nashra